Sakura no Hanabiratachi

 "Sakura no Hanabiratachi" (桜の花びらたち, Cherry Blossom Petals) is Japanese idol group AKB48's debut single, released independently through AKS on February 1, 2006.
 The single was the highest debuting girl group single since Morning Musume's "Morning Coffee", released in 1998.
 The song was composed by Hiroshi Uesugi and written by Yasushi Akimoto.
 The song was re-recorded and released again in 2008 as the group's final single with major label DefStar Records.
-The song was sung by the original 21 members of AKB48 that later formed Team A. Center of 2006 version was Minami Takahashi. while 2008 version was Minami Takahashi and Atsuko Maeda.
+The song was sung by the original 21 members of AKB48 that later formed Team A. The center of the 2006 version was Minami Takahashi. while the center of the 2008 version was Atsuko Maeda.

 Promotion

 The launching of "Sakura no Hanabiratachi" was held on February 1, 2006, at the AKB48 theater.
 During this event, a video presentation of the events that occurred during the formation of Team A was shown.
 20 Members of AKB48 Team A then performed "Sakura no Hanabiratachi" and "Dear My Teacher," and later introduced themselves one by one to the public.
 Notable during this event was the absence of Tomomi Ōe due to school activities.

 The song was used as the theme song of the TBS drama Desu yo Nee., along with being used in videophone commercials for NTT docomo.
 The B-side "Dear My Teacher" was used as the ending theme song for the variety show Mitake Uranai.

 The re-released version had several tie-ups.
 The lead track was used as an ending theme song for the variety show Arabiki-dan, while the B-side "Saigo no Seifuku" was used as an image song for the 26th Yokohama International Women's Ekiden.